 The time offset is volatile.
 That is, it can change at any time.
 This is because multi-time warp mode is used.

 time_warp_mode

 Returns a value identifying the time warp mode that is used:

+'''

 no_time_warp

-The no time warp mode is used. single_time_warp
+The no time warp mode is used.

-'''
+single_time_warp

 The single time warp mode is used.

+multi_time_warp

+The multi-time warp mode is used.

 '''